Tilly Bagshawe

-Matilda Emily Mary Bagshawe (born 12 June 1973) is a British freelance journalist and author.
-She is best known for her books in the vein of best-selling American author Sidney Sheldon, notably Sidney Sheldon's Mistress of the Game and Sidney Sheldon's After the Darkness.
+Matilda Emily Mary Bagshawe (born 12 June 1973), known professionally as Tilly Bagshawe, is a British author and journalist.
+She is a New York Times bestselling author, best known for her continuation of works in the style of American author Sidney Sheldon, notably Sidney Sheldon's Mistress of the Game and Sidney Sheldon's After the Darkness.

-Life and work
+Life

-Born on 12 June 1973 in Lambeth Hospital, London, Bagshawe is one of three daughters born to Nicholas Wilfrid Bagshawe and his wife, Daphne Margaret (née Triggs).
-Her father is from the Bagshawe family of Roman Catholic gentry.
-They originally hailed from Wormhill Hall, near Buxton, Derbyshire, and Oakes-in-Norton, near Sheffield.
-Her great-grandfather was the marine artist Joseph Ridgard Bagshawe, who was himself grandson of one of the 19th century's most renowned marine artists, Clarkson Stanfield, and a nephew of Edward Gilpin Bagshawe, Catholic Bishop of Nottingham.
-Her paternal grandmother, Mary Frideswide, was the daughter of Charles Robertson, a stockbroker and benefactor of St Philip's Priory, Begbroke and one of the co-founders of Westminster Cathedral.
-Her older sister is Louise Mensch, a chick lit author and former Conservative Member of Parliament.
-She has another sister and a brother.
+Bagshawe was born on 12 June 1973 at Lambeth Hospital, London.
+She is one of three daughters of Nicholas Wilfrid Bagshawe and his wife, Daphne Margaret (née Triggs).
+Her father is from the Bagshawe family of Roman Catholic gentry, who originally came from Wormhill Hall, near Buxton, Derbyshire, and Oakes-in-Norton, near Sheffield.
+Her great-grandfather was the marine artist Joseph Ridgard Bagshawe, himself a grandson of the 19th-century marine artist Clarkson Stanfield, and a nephew of Edward Gilpin Bagshawe, Catholic Bishop of Nottingham.
+Her paternal grandmother, Mary Frideswide, was the daughter of Charles Robertson, a stockbroker and benefactor of St Philip's Priory, Begbroke, and one of the co-founders of Westminster Cathedral.
+Her elder sister is Louise Mensch, a novelist and former Conservative Member of Parliament.

-She was educated at Woldingham School, Surrey, and while there, she became pregnant.
-At seventeen, she was a single mother of a daughter, but she finished her studies and at the age of eighteen, she went to St John's College, Cambridge, with her ten-month-old daughter in tow.
+Bagshawe was educated at Woldingham School, Surrey.
+At the age of seventeen she gave birth to a daughter, Persephone, as a single mother.
+She subsequently completed her studies and entered St John's College, Cambridge at eighteen, bringing her infant daughter with her.

-Married to Robin Nydes, a US businessman, she lives between homes in London and Los Angeles, with three children.
-Now a freelance journalist and novelist, Bagshawe is a regular contributor to The Sunday Times, Daily Mail and other British publications.
+After graduating, she pursued a career in the City of London as a headhunter, becoming, by the age of 26, the youngest-ever partner at what was then described as the world's leading executive search firm.
+She subsequently moved into journalism, contributing regularly to The Sunday Times, the Daily Mail, and the Evening Standard before turning to fiction.

+She is married to Robin Nydes, an American businessman; the couple have four children and divide their time between London and Los Angeles.

+Writing career

+Bagshawe's debut novel, Adored (2005), became a bestseller on both sides of the Atlantic.
+From 2009 onwards she was commissioned to continue the fiction series originated by Sidney Sheldon, producing eight novels in that series to date.
+She also writes crime fiction under the pen name M. B. Shaw.